block/goose/docs/quickstart.md

 **Goose as a Github Action**

-There is also an experimental Github action to run goose as part of your workflow (for example if you ask it to fix an issue): https://github.com/marketplace/actions/goose-ai-developer-agent
+There is also an experimental Github action to run Goose as part of your workflow (e.g., if you ask it to fix an issue): https://github.com/marketplace/actions/goose-ai-developer-agent

 **With Docker**